IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

 * Removed extra selective restriction on ref_wnd growth when L4S is not enabled as this function is replaced by qdelay_dev_norm related restriction on reference window growth.

 * Additional wording on the improvement of the optional qdelay_dev_norm related restriction based on extimation of the non-congestion related delay jitter.

-## Changes in Draft version -08

-* Additional conditional loss threshold added as optional to increase robustness against non-congestion related (e.g link layer) losses.

-* Added note about method to detect the extistence of rate policers and to reduce packet losses when rate policers are applied in network nodes.

-* Added rate policer remediation algorithm.